 Leave It or Move It?

-When trying to decide how much stuff you should take when you move across country can be an overwhelming process – especially when you start to REALLY look at ALL your stuff room by room.
+Trying to decide how much stuff you should take when you move across country can be an overwhelming process – especially when you start to REALLY look at ALL your stuff room by room.

-For those making these “take it or leave it behind” decisions, it comes down to:
+For those making these “take it or leave it behind” decisions, it comes down to 2 things –

 – Finding the CHEAPEST way to move long distance, and

-– Reducing the stress and overwhelm associated with moving.
+– Reducing the stress and overwhelm associated with decluttering, packing and moving.

 Taking less with you and leaving more behind WILL not only make your move easier and less stressful, it will also reduce the overall cost of your move.